 We will always inform other professionals who work with children and families who your “lead professional” is if they enquire.
 This is make sure that you have to tell your story only once and to prevent you having to take part in numerous different assessments.

 Similarly to all Local Authorities we participate in a national programme to demonstrate the impact of whole family support and to claim and receive funds for our services from the government.
-When children are referred to us for support we ask our local partner organisations to help us identify whether their family might qualify for inclusion in our Troubled Families (TF) programme.
+When children are referred to us for support we ask our local partner organisations to help us identify whether their family might qualify for inclusion in our Supporting Families (SF) programme.
 To do this a restricted and small number of staff share information with

 - Department of Work and Pensions and local Jobcentre Plus for them to confirm back to us whether an adult is receiving out of work benefits.
 To do this we keep a record of relevant National Insurance Numbers